What we do

 In these circumstances the employer must make a referral to the DBS, though this is not obligatory for regulatory bodies.

-A list of guidance documents about DBS referrals is available on this website.
+A list of guidance documents about DBS referrals is available for you to read.

 We make fair, consistent and thorough barring decisions that are an appropriate response to the harm that has occurred, as well as the risk of harm posed.